 Do not miss work without permission.

-Be courteous to other employees and to the public.
+Be polite to other employees and to the public.

 Follow the employer's health and safety rules.

-If you filled out a job application: The info you gave must be accurate.
-The employer can be fire you for giving false info on the application.
+If you filled out a job application: The info you put must be accurate.
+The employer can be fire you for putting false info on the application.